-This is the image I created specifically to use in my email signatures, and you’re going to learn how to create your own beautiful image in just a few minutes, in Canva.
+Here are some of the images I created specifically to use in my email signatures, and you’re going to learn how to create your own beautiful image in just a few minutes, in Canva.

-These screenshots are my actual email signatures.
+These screenshots are some of the actual email signatures I’ve used.
 Aren’t they pretty?
 You’ll have your own customized email signatures that suit your individual style by the end of this tutorial!
 Exciting!
 The left is Gmail, and the right is Yahoo.

 There are TONS more places to find beautiful stock photos, but these are the ones I tend to gravitate towards because they are so feminine and beautiful and suit my current style perfectly.
 If these are not your style, look on Etsy and Creative Market and you’ll see lots of different colors and styles.